-The Fast ForWord Program
+Fast ForWord Program

 - 240+ research studies

-- 2+ million students in 40+ countries
+- 3+ million students in 40+ countries

-The program creates changes in neural activity that pre- and post-FMRI imaging can measure.
-Specifically, neural mass activity after training on Fast ForWord looks more like the patterns seen in normal readers.
-This means more activity in the language areas of the brain when the fMRI subject is reading.The brain will start to rely more on language word memory, like a normal reader.
+The changes in neural activity can be see in pre- and post-fMRI imaging.
+Specifically, neural mass activity after training on Fast ForWord looks more like normal readers – there is more activity in the language areas of the brain when the subject is reading.The brain will start to rely more on language word memory, like a normal reader.

 30+ Years of Research